lammps/lammps/doc/src/Tools.rst

 amber2lmp tool
 --------------------------

-The amber2lmp subdirectory contains two Python scripts for converting files back-and-forth between the AMBER MD code and LAMMPS.
+The amber2lmp subdirectory contains three Python scripts for converting files back-and-forth between the AMBER MD code and LAMMPS.
 See the README file in amber2lmp for more information.